 The Metropolitan Museum of Art

 Families that enjoy experiencing art should plan a visit to The Metropolitan Museum of Art.
-The MET is vast, expansive and intimidating.
+The Met is vast, expansive and intimidating.
 To be honest, you are not going to be able to conquer the whole museum in one day.
 Our advice is to pick two or three sections of the museum and immerse yourself in those spaces.
 Our kids really enjoyed exploring the Egyptian section and learning about the mummies.
+Here’s a great list of “must sees” at The Met.

 Admission will cost $25 per adult, children 12 and under are free, senior adults will cost $17 and students will cost $12.